Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Head-on inverse Compton scattering

-To calculate the brilliance, we must now take into account the x-ray bandwidth, to which both the laser pulse and the electron beam contribute.
-Here we consider only the contributions of the laser pulse which has three sources.
-First, the Fourier limited bandwidth $ \left.\Delta{\omega}/\omega_\mathrm{x}\right|_{\omega_L} = 1/(2\omega_L\sigma_t) $.
-However, due to the shorter interaction time, this term is broadened as
+To calculate the brilliance, we must now take into account the x-ray energy spread, to which both the laser beam properties and the electron beam properties contribute.
+Here we consider only the three contributions of the laser beam.
+First, we take into account the Fourier limited bandwidth $ \left.\sigma_{\omega}/\omega_\mathrm{x}\right|_{\omega_L} = 1/(2\omega_L\sigma_t) $, which is broadened due to the shorter interaction time: